M-a-r-t-i-n-i/to-do-list/README.md

 - Implement server side / data base
 - Add functionality to save tasks, so that they would not dissapear after refresh
+- Add functionality to save list items with 'enter'